manreett/dropTemp/README.md

   * bluez-utils

 ## Installation
-1. Install packages within `requirements.txt` on the Raspberry Pi.
+1. Install packages within [requirements.txt](/Pi.requirements.txt) on the Raspberry Pi.
-2. Place all [server](/Server) files in the corresponding directory for Apache to server to users.
+2. Place all [server](/Server) `.php` files in the proper directory for Apache to serve.
 3. Create `config.php` within that same directory with the following structure:
 ```php
 return array(